 What can we do to help?

 Your first step to getting help is your gp, midwife or OB.
-If there is physical damage they can refer you to specialists who can help correct the damage done.
-If there is a decline in mental health they can refer you to support networks, counseling, psychologist and psychiatrists as well as medication if required.
+If there is physical damage, they can refer you to specialists who can help correct the damage done.
+If there is a decline in mental health, they can refer you to support networks, counselling, psychologist and psychiatrists as well as medication if required.
 Birth trauma is a hard topic to talk about for many women, but ladies you are not alone and speaking to a medical team about the problems you are having will allow the healing process to begin.

 Australasian Birth Trauma Association